Signed in as:

 filler@godaddy.com

-In the Roaring '20s, Gresham had an upright reputation.
+In the Roaring '20s, Gresham had a reputation for teetotaling - respectable citizens did not drink and seldom danced.
 Outside city limits, however, the countryside was filled with roadhouses, speakeasies, dance halls, and moonshine stills.
 Join Podcast Intern Melissa Bevency to learn about Gresham and its surroundings during this tumultuous era in Gresham's history.

 Join longtime community journalist and Gresham resident Anne Endicott for an enlightening presentation on Zim's Twelve-Mile Store.
 Carl and Ada Zimmerman were more than just owners of a neighborhood grocery store.
 In the 1940s and 50s, Carl's creative marketing became as iconic as the landmark rotating rooftop sign that once marked 12-Mile Corner (223rd and Stark).
 Using photos and research from the GHS archives, Anne discusses the Zimmermans' incredible legacy and why it remains important today.